Network regression and supervised centrality estimation: Theoretical properties of the two-stage procedure

 Recall the two-stage procedure first estimates the centralities $\bu$ and $\bv$ and then plugs the estimated centralities into the regression model.
-Therefore, the asymptotic distributions for $\huts$, $\hvts$ and $\hAts$ only depend on the noise $\bE$ from the network model, not the regression noise $\bepsilon$.
-This can also be seen in the definition of $\bCts$, where the three top left blocks are zeros.
+Therefore, the asymptotic distributions for $\huts$ and $\hvts$ only depend on the noise $\bE$ from the network model, not the regression noise $\bepsilon$.
+This can also be seen in the definitions of $\bsigmats_\bu$ and $\bsigmats_\bv$, all of which involve only $\sigma_a^2$, but not $\sigma_y^2$.
+On the other hand, the asymptotic variance of $\hbetats$, $\bsigmats_\bbeta$, involves both $\sigma_y^2$ and $\sigma_a^2$, {not just $\sigma_y^2$}.
+We will highlight this fact in Remarks \ref{rmk:random-uv} below.

-\begin{rmk} One important fact to emphasize is that the covariance of {$\hbetats$} is \textit{not} $\sigma_y^2 (\hW^\top\hW)^{-1}$ where $\hW = (\bX, \huts,\hvts)$, which is {the classical results of regression} when $\bX, \huts,\hvts$ are considered fixed.
-This makes sense, as in our model, the observed network contains noise, which makes the estimated centralities $\huts,\hvts$ from the first stage random quantities and invalidates the traditional covariance result.
-As a matter of fact, the bottom right three blocks of $\bCts$ are \emph{not} zero, which highlights this phenomenon.
-Corollary \ref{prop:two-stage-rate2} further illustrates this fact {and its consequences on the inference.}
+\begin{remark} (Non-classical covariance of $\hbetats$) One important fact to emphasize is that the covariance of {$\hbetats$} is \textit{not} $\sigma_y^2 (\hW^\top\hW)^{-1}$ where $\hW = (\bX, \huts,\hvts)$, which {\emph{would be}} {the classical results of regression} {\emph{if}} $\bX, \huts,\hvts$ {\emph{were}} considered {given and} fixed.
+This makes sense, as in our model, the observed network contains noise, which makes the estimated centralities $\huts,\hvts$ from the first stage random quantities and invalidates the {classical} result. \end{remark}